How We Can Help You

 - Update your faculty profile page periodically.
 External audiences will often search our faculty pages for information — the faculty directory remains one of the topmost visited pages on our website.
 The more detailed and up-to-date our faculty directory is, the better.

 - “If you done it, it ain’t bragging.”
 So said the wise Walt Whitman.
-Singing your praises, promoting your expertise, and honoring our School’s accomplishments will, in the end, help the Neag School recruit the best students and most qualified faculty, and it will show our potential benefactors why we are worth their attention and support.
+Singing your praises, promoting your expertise, and honoring our School’s accomplishments will, in the end, help the Neag School recruit the best students and most qualified faculty, and it will show our current and potential benefactors why we are worth their attention and support.

 Visit the Neag School Intranet (Go to the Neag School homepage, click the “My Neag” tab in the top navigation, and log in with your NetID), where you'll find: